 Where – X is rate of return and Q is total quantity.

-The final price through the cost-up pricing strategy will be:
+The final price through the cost-plus pricing strategy will be:

 At the same time, it also ignores the consumers which is its drawback.
 In order to determine the profit margin it is essential to take into consideration also the management perception, the demand elasticity as well as the competitive conditions.
 After all, the main interest of managers is to focus on emphasizing the product’s maximum value.